GabrielCalin/PlotKing/README.md

 # PlotKing - AI Story Builder

-PlotKing is an interactive **AI Book Generator** and story builder that helps writers generate, validate, and refine novels.
+PlotKing is an interactive **AI Book Generator** and story builder that helps writers generate, validate, refine, and export novels.
 The application takes a short plot description and transforms it into a complete book using local LLM deployments.

 ![alt text](images/image.png)